-It is important to carefully follow all operating and lighting instructions, provided on or near each appliance (or in your Owner's Information Kit).
-For the initial lighting of an LP gas appliance, it may be necessary to purge the LP gas supply line of air before the appliance will light.
-To purge a line, open a burner or a pilot valve and hold a flame near the burner.
+The LP gas tank is in a compartment on the passenger side near the passenger entrance door. burner.
 Allow time for air to escape.
 The time will vary depending on the distance the appliance is located from the LP gas tank.
 After several seconds, the gas should ignite and burn steadily.